The Portuguese Water Dog is a faithful friend whose courageous and playful personality requires a relatively decent amount of exercise and fresh air.

-Known for their athletic abilities and intelligence, the Portuguese Water Dog is a friendly and charismatic companion that enjoys staying physically active.
+Known for their athletic abilities and intelligence, the ‘Portuguese’ is a friendly and charismatic companion that enjoys staying physically active.

-Due to their slightly rambunctious attitude, it is preferred that these dogs receive plenty of space to play around in, and should not be kept in tightly enclosed environments.
+Due to their slightly rambunctious attitude, it is better if these dogs get plenty of space to play around in, and they should not be kept in tightly enclosed environments.

 They take delight in being accompanied by a human partner during these physical adventures and due to their love for attention, are unable to be left alone for extended periods of time.

 As their name suggests, these dogs are most fond of spending time in and around bodies of water.
 Their webbed toes and propeller-like tail, allow them to swim and dive with ease, making them one of the most aquatically talented dog breeds around.

 It is also known that Portuguese Water Dogs can develop a habit of biting and scratching when they become bored or do not receive a proper amount of entertainment.

 Often times, if they are not kept busy with recreational activities, they will develop habits of mouthy behavior.

 Not only is this a result of their lively nature, but this breed is also very intelligent, which requires them to be given a fair amount of mental exercise and brain stimulation.
 For the reasons provided, it is logical to conclude that this dog is the best fit for an owner who is ordinarily active.

 Recognized as a working dog by the American Kennel Club, they are also perfect for fulfilling the role as a service dog.